tibbon/WDI_Summer_Public/HomeworkAssignments.md

 # Homework Assignmetns

 ## Assigned 07/05/2013
-* Catch up on all your old homework assignment
+* Catch up on all your old homework assignment.
+This is very important.
+For many of you, we need to see pull requests on a much higher % of your homework!
 * Read the [Ruby Style Guide]() and go back and apply it to your old projects, making sure tabs are there, variable names are descriptive, etc.